-Historical TC climatology was defined based on the NOAA, National Hurricane Center HURDAT2 (HURricane DATa 2nd generation) database.
-This database extends back over 150 yr, but the analysis of TCs for this study was confined to the period 1938-2017, corresponding to a few years before the initiation of hurricane hunter aircraft reconnaissance missions.
+Historical TC climatology was defined based on the National Oceanographic and Atmospheric Administration (NOAA) National Hurricane Center HURDAT2 (HURricane DATa 2nd generation) database.
+This database extends back over 150 years but the analysis of TCs for this study was confined to the period 1938-2017, corresponding to a few years before the initiation of hurricane hunter aircraft reconnaissance missions.
 This period is considered to correspond to the period of reasonably high accuracy in climatological data concerning TCs.
 Figure 16 shows storm tracks for the historical landfalling TCs that occurred in the Gulf of Mexico region during this period.

 Figure 16.
-Tracks of historical TCs in region within modern period of hurricane hunter aircraft reconnaissance1.
+Tracks of historical TCs in region within modern period of hurricane hunter aircraft reconnaissance (from Nadal Caraballo et al. 2018a).